Cao-ruijie/FO-3DSIM/README.md

-This is the fast-reconstruction and optical-sectioning reconstruction code for three-dimensional structure illuminattion microscopy(FO-3DSIM).
+This is the fast-reconstruction and optical-sectioning reconstruction code for three-dimensional structured illuminattion microscopy(FO-3DSIM).
 This project is finished by Ruijie Cao and Peng Xi in Peking University.

 Licence: